Esukhia/botok-data/dialect_packs/modern_botok/README.md

 - The resulting dictionary was cleaned up and edited by the Divergent Discourses project to the project's requirements (removal of double entries, phraseologisms, ungrammatical entries, etc; addition of ca. 1000 personal and place names)

 ## Copyright
-The **modern_botok dictionary** was complied by Franz Xaver Erhard, Yuki Kyogoku and Xiaoying of Leipzig University for the Divergent Discourses project.
+The **modern_botok dictionary** was complied by [Franz Xaver Erhard](https://github.com/ykyogoku), [Yuki Kyogoku](https://github.com/fxerhard), and 笑影 Xiao Ying of Leipzig University for the [Divergent Discourses](https://github.com/Divergent-Discourses/) project.
 The project is a joint study involving SOAS University of London and Leipzig University, funded by the AHRC in the UK and the DFG in Germany.

 Please acknowledge the project in any use of these materials.
 Copyright for the project resides with the two universities.